Inference for Treatment Effects Conditional on Generalized Principal Strata using Instrumental Variables: Introduction

 The remainder of the paper is organized as follows.
 Section \ref{sec:setup} introduces our formal setup and notation.
 In Section \ref{sec:examples}, we provide several examples of parameters and restrictions previously considered in the literature that are nested by our framework.
-We present our inference method in Section \ref{sec:inference}.
-Proofs of all results can be found in the Appendix.
+We present our inference method when the support of the outcome variable is restricted to be finite in Section \ref{sec:inference}, and without such a restriction in Section \ref{sec:contY}.
+We illustrate our method through a simulation study in Section \ref{sec:sims}.
+Proofs of all results can be found in Appendix \ref{app:proofs}.